vjain143/cymose/README.md

 # cymose
-This is a Plant of Cyber Information ,
+This is a Plant of Cyber Intel Information, Cyber sources etc.
 A type of flowering shoot in which the first-formed flower develops from the growing region at the top of the flower stalk.

 This is just for learning STIX - Step by Step.